 If you want to be successful at what you do, the first step is setting up a professional home office with a desk, a chair, your desktop and other stuff you need to get the job done every single day.

 A home office sets boundaries and keeps you motivated enough to smash your goals.
+Remember to leave your office door ajar so you can keep an eye on the kids while working.

 #2 Work with a schedule